-You can visit Morocco all year long.
-In the summer months it might be busier and a lot warmer.
-We went in January and the average temperature was around 16 degrees with lots of sunshine.
-It was perfect, not too hot or too cold.
+You can visit Morocco year round.
+However during the summer months it is a lot busier and warmer, especially in the desert.
+We went in January and the average temperature was around 16 degrees with plenty of sunshine.
+It was perfect, not too hot and not too cold.
 Sometimes we needed a light jacket but overall we could walk in a t-shirt.
 Be aware that there is a chance of more rain in January, February and March.

 The temperature can vary a lot depending on the part of the country you are.
 Within the same day, you can drive from the desert to the snowy Atlas mountains.
 That makes Morocco so diverse and interesting, it has a lot of different landscapes to offer!